amimoto-ami/c3-cloudfront-clear-cache/readme.txt

 If post published,this plugin post invalidation request to CloudFront.

 == Changelog ==

+= 5.2.0 =
+* [Add filter] We can disable to register wp-cron that retry request invalidation.
+* [Readme] Update readme to see IAM Policy example.

 = 5.1.0 =
 * [Update preview fixture] Set cookie to avoid CloudFront cache if user sign in